-Dr. Charles Dupre is beginning his seventh year as the Superintendent of Fort Bend ISD in 2013.
+Dr. Charles Dupre began his tenure as Superintendent of Fort Bend ISD in 2013.
 The District is the state’s eighth-largest school district and the largest in Fort Bend County.
-Over 61 years, Fort Bend ISD has grown to serve more than 78,000 students at 81 campuses.
+For more than 61 years, Fort Bend ISD has grown to serve more than 77,000 students at 81 campuses.
 It is also one of the most diverse in the nation, as families speak more than 90 languages and dialects.

 Under Dr. Dupre’s leadership, Fort Bend ISD has developed a strong foundation for success, with a focus on educating the whole child.
-The District has also seen notable growth in student achievement and has increased opportunities for all students, including traditionally underrepresented groups.
-Fort Bend ISD was also awarded the 2018 H-E-B Excellence in Education Award as the best school district in the large district category, and just recently, Dr. Dupre was named the Region 4 Superintendent of the Year and finalist for Texas Superintendent of the Year in 2019.
+The District has seen notable growth in student achievement and has increased opportunities for all students, including traditionally underrepresented groups.
+In 2018, Fort Bend ISD was awarded the 2018 H-E-B Excellence in Education Award as the best school district in the large district category, and Dupre was named the Region 4 Superintendent of the Year and finalist for Texas Superintendent of the Year in 2019.

 Born in Casablanca, Morocco, Dupre was raised near Springfield, Missouri.
 He received his BBA with a major in Accounting from Harding University in Searcy, Arkansas, and his Master’s Degree in Educational Administration from the University of Houston.
 He received his doctorate in educational leadership at Lamar University in Beaumont.